washaq/RNOneClickCheckoutDemo/README.md

 # RNOneClickCheckoutDemo
-This is a RNOneClickCheckoutDemo project that explain how to use OneClickCheckout SDK in react native App.
+This is a React Native demo project that explain how to use OneClickCheckout SDK in react native App.

 # Getting Started